hikeventures/hikeventures.github.io/_posts/best/2014-12-04-best-snowshoes.markdown

   - snowshoeing
 layout: post
 ---
-We have been snowshoing in Finnish Lapland and in the Austrian Alps last year and we decided to come up with a list with the best snowshoes for 2016 which we would consider to buy and share it with you.
+We have been snowshoing in Finnish Lapland and in the Austrian Alps last year and we decided to come up with a selection of the best snowshoes for 2016.
 Snowshoes are quite useful if you are planning to ascent a mountain or walk in powder snow.
 Snowshoeing is easy to learn and not that expensive.
 Also consider to get a pair of [snowshoe poles][1] for your snowshoeing trips as they will help you a lot on your snowshoeing adventure.

 ---